loading

 data: DataItem[],

-useTableVirtualizer is built with @tanstack/react-virtual and supports almost all of its arguments as its optional second argument virtualizerOptions, with the exception of the following (as they're provided by us):
+useTableVirtualizer is built with @tanstack/react-virtual and supports most of its arguments as a second (optional) positional argument, with the exception of the following (as they're provided by us):

 • count